 - Can feed input to: Problem Statement, Why-How Laddering, Design Studio

-The use of this method is often implicitly– Customer-centric means consumerist most of time.
+The use of this method is often implicitly consumerist – Customer-centric means consumerist most of time.
 When using the method, it should always be transparent whether the business goal is ultimately about creating new consumer needs or about improving how existing ones are being served.

 Similarly, reducing people to the user or customer roles is a de facto ideological manoeuvre.
 When using the method, the personas explored should be accorded full humanity.

-CJMs have evolved from ideas in Kalbach (2010)
+CJMs have evolved from ideas in Service Design, a

 The first example of service mapping that specifically focuses on the